 Humane education is a comprehensive field of study and approach to teaching that draws connections between human rights, environmental preservation, animal protection, and cultural issues, inviting people to envision creative solutions to problems and to make life choices that make a positive difference.
 Humane education is a hopeful and rewarding method of achieving a peaceful, humane, and sustainable world.
-You'll not only learn about the most important issues of our time, but also how to present complex information, foster critical thinking, and inspire responsibility.
+You'll not only learn about the most important issues of our time, but also how to present complex information, foster critical thinking, and inspire responsibility. this program has been discontinued.
+As of Fall 2009 no new students are being accepted.

 For Educators - The M.Ed. in Humane Education will provide direction and spirit for your teaching, from the start or at mid-career.
 However, it does not meet the requirements for K-12 public school teachers.
 If you are a fully licensed/certified teacher, the program will significantly enrich your curriculum and may also lead to professional advancement.
 The program will also complement the knowledge and skills you will gain from an educator licensure program (see Educator Licensure Programs).
 If you teach in settings other than public K-12 schools, the M.Ed. in Humane Education will enable you to bring the most important issues of our time to students in ways that allow them to become engaged, motivated, and successful world citizens and problem-solvers.